This is a device that automatically froths milk for cappuccinos and lattes. Many coffee machines come with these already built in to them.

 This refers to the majority of coffee makers on the UK market today.
 Essentially it is any type of coffee machine that is not a bean to cup automated model, a pod model, a filter model, stove top, vacuum or pour over.

 These remove and contaminants from your water supply for better tasting coffee.
+The water font is the small nozzle used to dispense water from the machine boiler.

 If fitted this helps filter lime and minerals from water, preventing build up of scales in the coffee maker.
 This is a must have for anyone using hard water.
 Normally this is done using a water filter jug before adding to your coffee machine.